Isadora-URSS/Aliucord-themes/README.md

 # Aliucord-themes
-These are my themes for Aliucord and the majority of them will be based on One Piece
+These are my themes for Aliucord.
+I made them based on things I liked, and if you request me some theme that I would enjoy doing I surely can do it for you.